Also known as:

 Range:

-L.l. erythrothorax: S New Guinea, west in south to Onin Peninsula and southern edges of Geelvink Bay, Irian Jaya and in north to Huon Peninsula, Papua New Guinea.
+L.l. erythrothorax: S New Guinea, west in south to Onin Peninsula and southern edges of Geelvink Bay, Irian Jaya and north to Huon Peninsula, Papua New Guinea.

 L.l. somu: W Papua New Guinea on southern side of central range in Karimui Basin and Lake Kutubu to Fly and Purari Rivers.